Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 ## zcf.getTerms()
 - Returns: `{Object}`

-Gets the `issuers`, `brands`, and custom `terms` the current contract instance was instantiated with.
+Returns the `issuers`, `brands`, and custom `terms` the current contract instance was instantiated with.
-Note in the example below, `brands` and `issuers` are records with keyword keys, formerly called `brandKeywordRecord` and `issuerKeywordRecord`, respectively.

-**tyg todo: there's also E(zoe).getTerms(instance).
-Any difference, when would you use one and when the other, and should we kill one of them?**
+Note that there is also an `E(zoe).getTerms(instance)`.
+Often the choice of which to use is not which method to use, but which of Zoe Service or ZCF you have access to.
+On the contract side, you more easily have access to `zcf`, and `zcf` already knows what instance is running.
+So in contract code, you use `zcf.getTerms()`.
+From a user side, with access to Zoe Service, you use `E(zoe).getTerms()`.
+In other words, are you in contract code or not?
 ```js
 const { brands, issuers, terms } = zcf.getTerms()
 ```